SirAnthony/marvin-xmpp/README.rst

 ------

 Functions and modules help provides by modules but help mechanism realised in core.
+To get module help you need to send '!help modulename' as command where modulename it is module path name.
 To get function help you need to pass 'help' as function parameter.
-To get module help you need to pass 'help module' to module function as parameter (will be changed in next releases).
+To determine which module has this function and also get module help you need to pass 'help module' to module function as parameter.

 Modules